 Today, the edge computing market is still relatively young.
 But it appears to be gaining more attention, especially as things become more connected.

 The same players that have been dominant in cloud computing (Amazon, Google, Microsoft) are emerging as edge computing leaders.
+The significant financial resources and extensive proprietary network infrastructures of these companies ideally position them to capitalize on this significant shift in computing technologies and diversify their existing cloud service offerings.

 Microsoft announced its Azure IoT Edge solution, which “extends cloud analytics to edge devices,” and can be utilized offline.
-The company is also looking to focus on artificial intelligence applications at the edge.
+The company is also looking to focus on artificial intelligence applications at the edge:

 “Cloud IoT Edge extends Google Cloud’s powerful data processing and machine learning to billions of edge devices, such as robotic arms, wind turbines, and oil rigs, so they can act on the data from their sensors in real time and predict outcomes locally.”